 Because this is only a valuation change, it is included in the operating statement in a separate category called “other economic flows” along with other changes in asset or liability valuations caused by factors such as changes in exchange rates or interest rates.

-Valuation changes do not impact the underlying cash balance.
+Valuation changes do not impact the UCB.

 Can the government write-down the value of its equity investments?